SciPIP: An LLM-based Scientific Paper Idea Proposer: Conclusions and Limitations

-\section{Conclusions and limitations}
+\section{Conclusions and Limitations}

-In this paper, we propose a method for generating scientific paper ideas and demonstrate its effectiveness on natural language processing datasets.
-The experimental results show that SciPIP is capable of proposing numerous novel ideas through the capabilities of LLMs.
-These ideas not only match papers published at recent academic conferences but also exhibit significant potential in terms of novelty, feasibility, and other key aspects.
-Despite these positive results, we gain more questions than conclusions in this work.
-For example, why do the ideas with lower similarity score looks more novel (refereed as to Table~\ref{tab:exp:nf}).
-We need more explorations to answer these questions.
+In this paper, we propose a novel method, SciPIP, for generating scientific paper ideas and demonstrate its effectiveness in the domains of natural language processing and computer vision.
+Experimental results indicate that SciPIP leverages the capabilities of large language models (LLMs) to generate numerous innovative ideas.
+These ideas exhibit strong potential in terms of novelty, feasibility, clarity, and other critical dimensions.
+However, despite these promising results, the study has certain limitations.
+Specifically, the feasibility of the generated ideas was evaluated subjectively based on humans.
+Moreover, this study focuses on two specific fields including NLP and CV, and we intend to extend SciPIP to other fields and disciplines to assess and demonstrate its broader applicability and generalizability.